dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0201.md

 There's a common joke in developer circles that says naming things is the second hard problem in computer science (caching being the first hard problem).
 Sometimes it's nice to take inspiration from nature, so we'll name the file explorer Lorikeet, after the colorful native Australian bird.

-Lorikeet is a file explorer with the following goals:

- Allow users to browse folders and find files  Allow users to open the file(s) with their default app
+Lorikeet is a file explorer with the following goals: 1) Allow users to browse folders and find files.
+2) Allow users to open the file(s) with their default app.

 These are relatively simple goals, but implementing features to support them will provide enough scope to help you become familiar with building a desktop application.
 Building Lorikeet will also help demonstrate the different approaches that NW.js and Electron offer for developing desktop applications.